British Indian Ocean Territory: Marooned asylum seekers

-In October 2021, 89 Sri Lankan Tamils, including 20 children, who were traveling from India to Canada in a vessel which ran into distress, were intercepted and escorted to Diego Garcia by the British military.
+In October 2021, 89 Sri Lankan Tamils, including 20 children, who were travelling from India to Canada in a vessel which ran into distress, were intercepted and escorted to Diego Garcia by the British military.
 After more than seven months without a resolution to their situation on the island, 42 of them started a hunger strike.
 London solicitors for 81 of them say they have been given no information about how they may claim international protection, or how long they will be kept on Diego Garcia.

 On 10 April 2022, a further 30 asylum seekers rescued from a second vessel joined the 89 Sri Lankans, who are being kept in a tented fenced-in camp.
 On 25 October 2022, the British government stated it "remains committed to supporting their departure" and they "will not be permitted to make a claim for asylum in the UK".

 Further small boats with Tamil refugees that ran into difficulties were escorted to Diego Garcia, where repairs were made, and they were permitted to leave.
 One boat carrying 46 people went on to the French territory of Réunion.

 The BIOT commissioner ruled that the group that had arrived in October 2021 could be lawfully returned to Sri Lanka.
 Ten group members challenged this decision in the BIOT Supreme Court, on the basis that the decision-making process was flawed, and were granted a judicial review that was due to be heard in September 2023.
 Shortly before the judicial review hearing, lawyers representing the commissioner withdrew all the decisions, and the commissioner agreed to reassess each protection claim using reviewers not previously involved in the cases.
 The solicitor for eight of the group said: "Our clients are relieved that the BIOT commissioner has finally agreed to withdraw the unlawful decisions to forcibly return them to Sri Lanka where they face risk of torture and persecution."

 The asylum seekers live in tents in a fenced camp of approximately 100 m × 140 m (14000 sqm), which they cannot leave without a security escort.
 "Most of the children have never left the camp other than infrequent visits to the beach under security escort" a report by a UN agency says.
 There have been reports of sexual assault (by other asylum seekers), self-harm and suicide attempts.
 As of February 2024, there were 61 people in the camp.

 In December 2024, Judge Margaret Obi of the BIOT Supreme Court ruled that twelve of the asylum seekers had been unlawfully detained.